crownheightsaid/mutual-aid-app/DEVELOPING.md

 ## Submitting your contributions

 ### Picking up an issue
 You can see our open issues at https://github.com/crownheightsaid/mutual-aid-app/issues.
 Good first issues will be tagged as such.
-If you are unsure what to work on, please reach out in #wg_tech and we will help you prioritize issues.
+If you are unsure what to work on, please reach out in [#wg_tech](https://crownheightsmutualaid.slack.com/archives/C010AUQ6DFD)  and we will help you prioritize issues.

-Once you have collaborator permissions on Github, please assign yourself to any issues you are picking up!
+Once you have collaborator permissions on Github, **please assign yourself to any issues you are picking up**!
 This is important to prevent overlapping work and so that you can subscribe to any updates to an issue.

+### Branching
+Once you have collaborator permissions on Github, you should be able to create and push branches from this repo.
+This approach is preferred over forking the repo.
+Please use descriptive branch names.

 ### Opening a Pull Request
-Once your PR is ready, open a Pull Request against master and post it in #wg_tech for reviews.
+Once your PR is ready, open a Pull Request against master and post it in [#wg_tech](https://crownheightsmutualaid.slack.com/archives/C010AUQ6DFD)  for reviews.
 Once it is approved, one of the tech leads will merge it to master and deploy at the next opportunity.
 Please link the issue it will close and include a detailed description of changes.

 ## Deploying